 We explore the deep jungles in a six-seater jeep; however, exclusive use of the jeep is not possible due to the regulations aimed at keeping traffic in the wild to a minimum.
 Having said that, it is still better than coursing through the jungle with a crowd of 20 hurled in an elevated truck.

-This morning we present you with two options, you can either set out on a safari again or opt to explore the life in surrounding village aboard a camel drawn carriage.
-You’ll love this up-close peek in the rural life that surrounds Ranthambore.
+This morning we present you with two options:- you can either set out on a safari again or opt to explore the life in surrounding villages aboard a camel drawn carriage.
+You’ll love this up-close peek into the rural life that surrounds Ranthambore.

-After breakfast, we set out on our tour to Bundi, which is an indiscrete town of Bundi that has its own charm.
+After breakfast, we set out on our tour to Bundi, which is an indiscrete town with its own charm.
 Bundi is always quiet and calm away from the hustle and roaring engines of the city.
 You can enjoy with peace the temples, Brahmin homes, narrow mud-path lanes, as well as a beautiful palace.
 Between January and March, mysteriously yet naturally pink poppies fill the area.
-You’ll love the laid-back feel that your tour of Bundi brings.

-Get set to spend two nights in Bundi Vilas, which is a Haveli or mansion which is pretty close to Bundi Palace.
-The 300-year-old mansion has been renovated to host tourists like you and has been operational since 2008.
+You will spend two nights in Bundi Vilas, which is a Haveli or mansion which is close to Bundi Palace.
+The 300-year-old mansion has been renovated to host tourists and has been operational since 2008.
 A huge and beautiful 40-foot archway leads you to this majestic structure.
 The Haveli has 7 rooms for guests that have retained their yesteryear flavour and are traditionally decorated to make you feel like nobility.
-Of course, you’ll have all comforts like air-conditioning and en suite baths.
+Of course, you’ll have all the comforts like air-conditioning and en suite baths.
 Relishing your food is all the more enjoyable on the rooftop of the Haveli that brings you a panoramic view of the surroundings including the beautiful view of the Bundi Palace at dusk.
-Enjoy the most romantic dinner of your life here with floodlights reflecting on the palace in the backdrop while the Arvali Hills and Jait Sagar Lake add to the beauty.
-You’ll simply be loving your Bundi Tour at this point.
-Overnight stay in Bundi!
+Enjoy a romantic dinner with floodlights reflecting on the palace in the backdrop while the Arvali Hills and Jait Sagar Lake add to the beauty.
+Overnight stay in Bundi.

-On our tour to Bundi today, we set out to explore the City Palace of Bundi.
-You’ll find this beautiful structure a bit smaller than its kind in Rajasthan but not short of beauty.
-It has a lively vibe to it which you will enjoy.
+On our tour of Bundi today, we set out to explore the City Palace.
+You’ll find this beautiful structure a bit smaller than other places in Rajasthan but not short of beauty.
+It has a lively vibe to it.
 Learn about life of its yesteryear royal occupants through our guide.
 Relish the beauty of the marvelous wall paintings to get a glimpse of the lavish life that once filled the palace.
-You’ll also enjoy a huge courtyard filled with macaques that have occupied it for over 3 centuries.
+You’ll also enjoy a huge courtyard filled with macaques that have occupied it for over three centuries.

 We then visit the Kshar Bagh that hosts the cenotaphs of the Kings of Bundi.
 You’ll also find sati memorials here.
-These sati memorials commemorate those queens and concubines that would join the funeral pyre of their beloved Kings.
+These sati memorials commemorate those queens and concubines that joined the funeral pyres of their beloved Kings.

 There is more to Bundi than the forts and palaces.
-The narrow streets rich with traditional lifestyle will intrigue you.
-You get a chance to mingle with the locals and perhaps click a few snaps with them.
-You’ll love watching the villagers as they walk by their camels and spend their workday in the mustard fields.
+The narrow streets are rich with a traditional lifestyle.
+You get a chance to mingle with the locals and watch the villagers as they walk by with their camels and spend their workday in the mustard fields.
 Step-wells or baori that bring life in this arid land are a great attraction.
 Spend time appreciating the beautiful art of pottery here as the potter goes about his job unbeknownst of your presence.
-You’ll love the way the local confectioner or Halwai prepares North Indian delicacies like the curvy jalebis, kachoris, and samosas.
+The local confectioner or Halwai prepares North Indian delicacies like the curvy jalebis, kachoris, and samosas.

 We then make time for a visit to Sunset Palace which lies by a beautiful lake that is adorned by innumerable water lilies.
 It is believed that Rudyard Kipling, the famous writer, penned down most of his book, “Kim,” here.
 We head back for a great night in Bundi Vilas again.

-On this morning in our Rajasthan India Tour, we head to Jaipur, also popular as the Pink City.
-The beautiful capital of Rajasthan is known as Pink City for its structures that were once painted terracotta pink by Maharajah Sawai Ram Singh.
-He had done that as a mark of his hospitality to welcome Prince Albert in 1853.
+Today, we head to Jaipur, the beautiful capital of Rajasthan known as the Pink City for its structures that were once painted terracotta pink by Maharajah Sawai Ram Singh.
+He did that as a mark of his hospitality to welcome Prince Albert in 1853.

-We rest a while after we reach the hotel and start our exploration after lunch and begin with the City Palace, which is still inhabited by the royal family.
-A part of his beautiful palace has been turned into a museum that brings forth the best of what Rajasthani heritage has to offer.
+We rest a while after we reach the hotel and start our exploration after lunch.
+We begin with the City Palace, which is still inhabited by the royal family.
+A part of this beautiful palace has been turned into a museum that brings out the best of what Rajasthani heritage has to offer.
 Just a small walking distance away is the amazing Jantar Mantar which plays home to several 18th century astronomical tools.
 This observatory is also a UNESCO World Heritage site.
 Don’t mistake these for any ordinary tools, most are several meters and made of marble.
 Watch with awe, the sundial that brings you accurate time in the form of a moving shadow.

-In early evening, we visit Choki Dhani Village, which when translated in the local language means Fine Hamlet.
-This is actually a village resort for your delight and certainly unique with its thatched huts, murals and paintings that bring a rustic feel to the atmosphere.
+In early evening, we visit Choki Dhani Village, which means Fine Hamlet.
+This is actually a village resort for your delight and certainly unique with its thatched huts, murals, and paintings that bring a rustic feel to the atmosphere.
 This virtual village spans over 10 acres and is flush with platforms where folk artists display their talents.
 Evenings come alive with a village fair.
-The fairs that take place every day, in a way, celebrate the rich cultural heritage, dance and music of the state.
+The fairs that take place every day, in a way, celebrate the rich cultural heritage, dance, and music of the state.
 Feel free to join in and shake a leg with the welcoming artists.
 Tonga ride, elephant ride, bullock cart ride, and camel ride are just some of the attractions.
-There are also games of kids, puppet shows, magic shows and a huge line of fun events.
+There are also games for kids, puppet shows, magic shows, and a huge line of fun events.
 Relish the traditional vegetarian delicacies of Rajasthan in the cool winds of the evening and make the most of the vibrant atmosphere at the village before calling it a day and heading back to the hotel.
 Just before you reach the hotel, we bring complimentary mehendi or henna tattoo for the women and pugree or traditional Rajasthani turban for the men.

 My sister and I recently came back from our 2 week holiday in India.
 Thanks to Vacation India (Classic Holidays India) we had a fantastic time.
 From our first communication until we were dropped off at the airport everything was perfect.
 We flew from Atlanta to Delhi via Amsterdam and visited Delhi, Agra, Jaipur, Pushkar, Jodhpur (our favorite) and Jaisalmer.
 Our driver, Jai, was with us through out the whole trip.
 He was fantastic.
 We had very knowledgeable local guides in every place we visited.
 Mr. Vikas, the manager at Vacation India was available over the phone 24/7 during our trip…More Feedback